The Universal Elliptic KZB Connection in Higher Level: Introduction

 Our interest in the level $N$ KZB connection is motivated by potential applications to understanding the action of the motivic Galois group on cyclotomic multizeta values and, more generally, to Goncharov's higher cyclotomy \cite{gonch:sym}.
 In particular, we are developing KZB as a tool for understanding the motivic Galois action on the unipotent fundamental group of $\P^1 - \{0,\bmu_N,\infty\}$.
 This is established in depth 1 in the author's Ph.D. thesis \cite{thesis}.
 It will also be the subject of a forthcoming paper.

-By GAGA, Deligne's canonical extension of the elliptic KZB connection to $\overline{\E}_N$ is algebraic.
-Since $Y(N)$ is defined over $\Q(\bmu_N)$, we expect the level $N$ KZB connection to also be defined over $\Q(\bmu_N)$.
-This fact is important in the study of elliptic motives.
-It is known to be true when $N = 1$ by \cite{rome}, but it is yet to be established when $N > 1$.
+By GAGA, Deligne's canonical extension of the elliptic KZB local system to $\overline{\E}_N$ is algebraic.
+Moreover, the level $N$ KZB connection is defined over $\Q(\bmu_N)$.
+This fact follows from a more general result of Chiarellotto, Proietto, and Shiho \cite{CPS}, which builds on the work of Lazda \cite{lazda}.
+Additionally, Hain \cite[\S4]{hain:kzb} and Luo \cite{rome} give concrete algebraic formulas in the $N = 1$ case.
+These facts regarding the algebraic nature of KZB are important in the study of (mixed) elliptic motives \cite{hain:mem}.

 In this paper, sections 3 through 5 review modular curves, Eisenstein series, and unipotent completion.
 Sections 6 and 7 contain an explicit description of the KZB connection in level $N$ adapted from \cite{CG}.
 Sections 8 and 9 include proofs of \eqref{eqn:fibercomp} and Theorem \ref{bigthm:bundles}, respectively.
-In section 10, we compute the restriction of the KZB connection to first order neighborhoods of the boundary divisor of $\E_N'$ in $\overline{E}_N$.
+In section 10, we compute the restriction of the KZB connection to first order neighborhoods of the boundary divisor of $\E_N'$ in $\overline{\E}_N$.
 Section 11 includes proofs of Proposition \ref{bigprop:fiber} and Theorem \ref{bigthm:avmhs}, our main result.
 Section 12 describes the KZB connection over other modular curves such as $Y_1(N)$.
-In the appendix, we prove the KZB connection is invariant under the action of $\G(N) \ltimes \Z^2$.
-This argument is superficially different than those of \cite{CEE,gonza,CG} and inspired by \cite{LR}.
+In the appendix, we prove the KZB connection is invariant under the action of $\SL_2(\Z) \ltimes \Z^2$.
+This argument is superficially different than those of \cite{CEE,gonza,CG} and inspired by \cite{LR}. \\\\

+{\em Acknowledgements:} These results appeared in my Ph.D. thesis completed under the supervision of Richard Hain at Duke University.
+I am grateful for his introducing the KZB connection to me, guidance in approaching these problems, and many suggestions in the writing of this manuscript.